MideGiwa/hngx-backend/stage2/DOCUMENTATION.md

 ]
 ```

-⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## 2.Create a Person

 #### Description

-- This endpoint create a new person and save to the database.
+- This endpoint creates a new person and saves it to the database.
 - Only name of type string is allowed in the body.
-- Example below shows that a person name "Adeleke Odundare" has been created and added to the database.
+- The example below shows that a person of name "Adeleke Odundare" has been created and added to the database.
 - Inputs must be passed through the request body.
 - Name must be unique, if a duplicate name is entered, the request will return an error.